Petr Ruman

-Petr Ruman (born 2 November 1976) is a Czech former professional footballer who manages Greuther Fürth II.
+Petr Ruman (born 2 November 1976) is a Czech former professional footballer.

 Career

 In the first competitive match for 1.
 FSV Mainz 05 in the 2005–06 season, Ruman scored the first goal of the UEFA Cup qualification match first leg against Mika Ashtarak, the final score being 4–0.
 This goal made him the first player to score a goal for Mainz in an international competition.

 He coached Türkgücü München from the 2021–22 season on but was sacked after just three months.

+On 2 June 2025, Ruman was appointed as the manager of Slovak First Football League club Žilina.